sunnydigital/web-sum/content/about/index.md

 - **Efficiency:** Leveraging AI technology for fast and accurate summarizations.

 **Note**: This plugin will only work if you currently *have access* to plugins in the ChatGPT webpage

-## Quick Deployment

-Deploying Web-sum ChatGPT Plugin is simple and straightforward, the fastest way being from this current webpage:

-1. Go to `chat.openai.com`
-2. Click `New chat` > `GPT-4` > `Plugins (Beta)` > `Plugin store` > `Install an unverified plugin`
-3. Enter `web-sum.sunnyson.dev`

-Et voilà! you are ready to browse the web.

-**Note**: The current iteration of the plugin does not handle text over the token size of `4096` as set for both GPT-3.5 (ChatGPT) and GPT-4.
-Every `1000` "tokens" is roughly `750` words, meaning for approximately `3072` words in the webpage or URL document.
-Future iterations will handle this issue, potentially including multiple post/get requests to process all tokens of a document.